City-of-Helsinki/yjdh/README.md

 # YJDH services

-## kesaseteli
+## kesaseteli employer

-YJDH-Kesäseteli
+YJDH-Kesäseteli service for employers to fulfill employee applications

-### kesaseteli Development with Docker
+### kesaseteli-employer Development with Docker

+1. Run `yarn` to install necessary packages

-1. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.
+2. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.

-2. Run `yarn kesaseteli` or, if you want to rebuild, then `yarn kesaseteli --build`
+3. Run `yarn employer` or, if you want to rebuild, then `yarn employer --build`

 The Frontend is now running at [localhost:3000](https://localhost:3000) The backend is now running at [localhost:8000](https://localhost:8000)

 3. If services fail to get up, `yarn clean` might help.

+## kesaseteli youth

+YJDH-Kesäseteli service for young people to send kesäseteli applications

+### kesaseteli-youth Development with Docker

+1. Run `yarn` to install necessary packages

+2. Copy the contents of `.env.kesaseteli.example` to `.env.kesaseteli` and modify it if needed.

+3. Run `yarn youth` or, if you want to rebuild, then `yarn youth --build`

+The Frontend is now running at [localhost:3100](https://localhost:3000) The backend is now running at [localhost:8000](https://localhost:8000)

 ## Benefit